MusabMahmoodh/review-pulse/dev-setup.md

 # Development Setup Guide

-This guide covers setting up Review Pulse for development using **free cloud services** for easy access and collaboration.
+This guide covers setting up Guestra for development using **free cloud services** for easy access and collaboration.

-Review Pulse helps teachers and educational institutes collect student feedback and turn it into AI-powered actionable insights.
+Guestra helps teachers and educational institutes collect student feedback and turn it into AI-powered actionable insights.

 ## Architecture Overview